dluxio/dlux-docs/dlux/webxr.md

+# WebXR
-# The 3D world of dlux is built using WebXR
+The 3D world of dlux is built using WebXR

 We consider WebXR to be based on THREE.js including: